Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Learn how to direct traffic to specific endpoints based on various metrics using the geo-distributed apps pattern.
 Creating a Traffic Manager profile with geographic-based routing and endpoint configuration ensures information is routed to endpoints based on regional requirements, corporate and international regulation, and your data needs.

-In this tutorial, you will build a sample environment to:
+In this solution, you'll build a sample environment to:

 - Create a Geo-Distributed App.